Ada-Developers-Academy/core-unit-3/react-components/components.md

 Sofia knows that **a JSX object can contain other elements _and components_**.

-She wants her webapp to render this `StudentList` component, so her plan is to render the `StudentList` component within the existing `App` component.
+She wants her webapp to render the `StudentList` component she just created, so her plan is to render the `StudentList` component within the existing `App` component.

 ### Import the Component